 Overall, cTBS targeting both posterior and anterior OFC impaired value acquisition in the discrimination task, but only when applied during the first session.
-This likely reflects participants’ initial difficulty in performing the task due to cTBS.
+This may reflect a general effect of cTBS on participants’ ability to perform the discrimination.
 As noted in the earlier sections of the results, we included the estimated difference in learned values as regressors when assessing the effects of cTBS (Day 1 or Day 2) on Day 2 choices when estimating cTBS effects on SA choices.